AI Manifesto

-My stake in the ground about the biggest thing to barrel toward humanity since...well, ever.
-Written with a serious interest in keeping life cool, and helping dreamers/builders choose hope, and tap into their wonderfully human potential.
+An author's stake in the ground about the biggest thing to barrel toward humanity since...well, ever.
+Written with a serious interest in helping knowledge workers build autonomy, take risks, and prioritize their big dreams.

 My thinking

 AI is going to disrupt nearly every part of life, and fast.
-Some of this will be exciting and good, some will not.
+Some of this will be exciting and good, much will not.

-Especially now, banking on a job for long-term purpose and security is unwise.
+Especially now, banking on a job (any job) for long-term purpose and security is unwise.

 It's never mattered more to live wide-awake.
-Consume information intentionally and don't be a pawn in the hands of any tech company.
+Consume information intentionally, and don't be a pawn in the hands of tech companies.

-Those who have the best chance of thriving in the future are those pursue human things and are committed to thriving day-to-day.
+Those who have the best chance of thriving in the future are those pursue human things and are committed to staying in the adventure of life.

 Financial organization and preparation has always mattered, and especially now.
 Organize your money and make a plan for it.

 That said, remember that it is literally impossible to anticipate and insure against every risk.
-This is what makes life the adventure it is.
+We can't control all outcomes; just focus on what you can.

 Hiding in a bunker has never been the answer to challenging circumstances.
 Don't make decisions out of fear.